Yandex Cloud

 • Subnet.

-• Security group and the rule required to connect to a cluster.
+• Security group and the rule required for connecting to a cluster.

 • Managed Service for ClickHouse® target cluster.